hpaluch/sound10f206.x/README.txt

 with PicKit 3 programmer (included in PICDEM).
 All used parts are included in that kit.

-  Tested in MPLAB X IDE v1.80
+  Tested in MPLAB X IDE v2.35
+  (I abandoned 1.80 because it is unable to reprogram calibration value).

 HW Setup: